Learning Large Causal Structures from Inverse Covariance Matrix via Sparse Matrix Decomposition: Independence-preserving decomposition of the precision matrix

-Given an inverse covariance matrix $\Theta$, the matrix equation~\eqref{eq:prec-b} generally admits multiple DAG solutions, and the set of solutions becomes even larger without the DAG constraint on $B$.
-From the preliminary results in \Cref{sec:bg}, however, it is possible to reduce the vast solution set, in the absence of the DAG constraint, by considering a restriction on the candidate support graph. \Cref{assp:loh14-assp1} ensures that the non-zero pattern (or edge set) of $\Theta$ coincides with the moralization of $B$.
-This allows us to define a matrix decomposition model more specific than equation~\eqref{eq:prec-b}, which we call a {\it support-constrained} decomposition.
+Given an inverse covariance matrix $\Theta$, the matrix equation~(Eq. \ref{eq:prec-b}) generally admits multiple DAG solutions, and the set of solutions becomes even larger without the DAG constraint on $B$.
+From the results in \Cref{sec:bg}, however, it is possible to reduce the vast solution set by considering a restriction on the candidate support graph. \Cref{assp:loh14-assp1} ensures that the non-zero pattern (or edge set) of $\Theta$ coincides with the moralization of $B$.
+This allows us to define a matrix decomposition model more specific than \eqref{eq:prec-b}, which we call a {\it support-constrained} decomposition.